cedricdji/project-deeplearning-computer-vision/README.md

 - Output files:
   - cleaned-metadata.csv

 The EDA has multiple purposes.
 The unmodified metadata images are examined, including basic statistical parameters and the number of NAs.
 Some example images are printed to see what exactly the model will be dealing with.
 Different image augmentation algorithms are examined, with image printing to demonstrate them.
-Feature cleaning and normalization/standardization of performed.
+Feature cleaning and normalization/standardization are performed.
 Then feature selection is performed, using 3 different models: Random Forest, Logistic Regression, and XGBoost.
 The final selected features are chosen manually, using the results from these models as a guide.
 Finally, the selected features are output into a file.
 This file contains isic_id, target, and cleaned features.
 It is the metadata input to Model.ipynb.

-## Using Model.ipynb:
+## B. Using Model.ipynb:
 The Model file is highly parametrizeable.
-It can take many hours or several minutes, depending on user selections.
+A single run can take many hours or several minutes, depending on user selections (number of batches, sample size, hair removal, etc.).
 This will be detailed later.
 - Input files:
   - train-image.hdf5
   - cleaned-metadata.csv